Database-Management-System-Project2020/Database/README.md

 each &quot; **update\_..**&quot; function takes 2 arguments:

 1. Barcode of the item that is wanted to be updated.
-2. The new values which are wanted to update the old one
+2. The new values which are wanted to update the old ones

 Delete function (delete\_book\_record)assumes that you have enabled cascade delete mode using the on\_delete\_cascade\_books function